Facebook

 This gifted historian's tremendous knowledge about this vast and complex subject is readily evident.
 So are his formidable skills as a writer.
 Parkman writes in the romantic style popular among nineteenth century historians and readers; yet, his prose is of such high quality that it never seems dated.
 In fact, as I was reading, I found it difficult to remember that Montcalm and Wolfe was written well over a century ago!

 Montcalm and Wolfe is a timeless classic of history and literature, capable of holding readers spellbound from beginning to end.
 Whether you're a student of history, or just someone who occasionally relishes good non-fiction, you'll find this beautifully written book most worthwhile.
-Read and enjoy!
+Read and enjoy!.

 The Annotated and Illustrated Journals of Major Robert Rogers